Susan Smith Nash, Ph.D.

 Responsible for administration of two distance graduate programs: Master of Arts in Liberal Studies, and Master of Arts in Public Administration; oversight of e-learning courses; development of mobile learning initiatives; in charge of promotion and strategic partnerships; competed for and awarded grant for teacher training to develop programs for diaspora populations (at-risk immigrant populations in the U.S.).

-Program Manager (Online Courses, EDGE Institute / Sarkeys Energy Center, College of Geosciences)
+Program Manager (Online Courses, EDGE Institute / Sarkeys Energy Center, College of Geosciences): geophysics / geology

-Program Director (Engineering and Geosciences Continuing Education): Responsible for a wide array of curricula and course development initiatives in e-learning and mobile learning; administered and developed new conferences, short courses, distance education programs for engineering and geosciences; competed for and administered grants and contracts to conduct program evaluation, distance education, exchange programs (Azerbaijan, Paraguay, Turkmenistan, Kazakhstan).
+Program Director (Engineering and Geosciences Continuing Education): Responsible for a wide array of curricula and course development initiatives in e-learning and mobile learning; administered and developed new conferences, field seminars (in the U.S. and Latin America) short courses, distance education programs for engineering and geosciences; competed for and administered grants and contracts to conduct program evaluation, distance education, exchange programs (Azerbaijan, Paraguay, Turkmenistan, Kazakhstan).

 1996-1997: St. Gregory’s College (Director of LEAPS Program): developed program for at-risk students for tutoring, mentoring with computer-based applications; also developed remediation programs in science and mathematics.